 SpiderOak is a Dropbox competitor, that focuses on data security on privacy.
-The SypiderOak client is compatible for all major platforms and is similarly priced to Dropbox, with one key advantage: encryption.
+The SypiderOak client is compatible for all major platforms and is similarly priced to Dropbox, with one key advantage.
 The SpiderOak client encrypts all data before uploading it to SypiderOak's servers.
 All encryption keys are handled on our devices, and SpiderOak therefore cannot access your files hosted on their servers.

 BitTorrent Sync is a decentralized file synchronization system.
 Essentially serving the exact same purpose as SpiderOak, Sync removes the central server from the equation.
 Instead of uploading a file to the cloud and then downloading the file to all devices, BitTorrent Sync sends the files to the devices directly.